 Empty items on top of the vanity as well as those under it.
 If your vanity has drawers, empty those as well.

+If your children have any bath toys they no longer play with, get rid of them.
 Refrain from donating these unless you want to thoroughly clean, disinfect, and sanitize them.

 Now that the bathroom is empty, this should make it a bit easier to clean.